decentralized-identity/keri/docs/Q-and-A.md

  - {TBW prio 2}

 ## *Q: Does KERI know whether any message in the Event Logs are valid or true?
-No, KERI is data-agnostic.
+No, KERI is data agnostic.
 KERI does make no statement about the validity of the payload data.\
 _(@henkvancann)_

 ## *Q: How can we verify that a statement by a controller is valid?
 We may verify that the controller of a private key, made a statement but not the `validity` of the statement itself.\
 (_SamMSmith_)

 ## *Q: How can we trust what was said or written?
 We may build trust over time in what was said via histories of verifiably attributable (to whom) consistent statements, i.e. `reputation`.\
 (_SamMSmith_)